kimipooh/wp-add-mime-types/readme.txt

 = How do the plugin behave when it is installed and activated on the multisite network administration dashboard? = The setting in the multisite network administration dashboard is taken precedence.
 The setting in each site administration dashboard is displayed, but the values aren't applied.

-= How do the plugin behave when it is deactivated on the multisite network administration dashboard? =
+= How do the plugin behave when it is deactivated/uninstalled on the multisite network administration dashboard? =

-The setting values in each site administration dashboard is applied.
+The setting values in each site administration dashboard in case of activating the plugin in each site is applied.

+= Don't the setting values in the multisite network administration dashboard  and the setting values in each site administration dashboard influence each other? =

+Yes, each setting values are saved as the other setting items.

 == Screenshots ==
 1. Setting Menu